-Urinary retention: If you have a problem with urinary retention, prostate problems, or currently taking pain meds please let the pre-operative clinic know this at your appointment.
+Urinary retention: If you have a problem with urinary retention, prostate problems or currently taking pain meds, please let the pre-operative clinic know this at your appointment.
 Urinary retention in men is the most common reason to end up spending the night if you had planned to go home.

-Dizziness: The spinal anesthesia can cause dizziness, particularly in women.
+Dizziness: Anesthesia and pain medicine can cause dizziness.
 That is why hydrating the day before surgery is important to minimize these effects.
-We also plan on having you eat as soon as surgery is over.
+We also plan on having you to eat as soon as surgery is over.

-Nausea with the medications: If you are prone to nausea, vomiting or motion sickness, tell us preoperatively and we can prescribe medication as part of your discharge medications.
+Nausea with the medications: If you are prone to nausea, vomiting or motion sickness tell us pre-operatively and we can prescribe medication as part of your discharge medications.